Dambatta: History

 In 1979, the Danbatta local government area was established.

 Religion

-There two main Religions practice in Dambatta which are;Islam and Christianity.
+There two main religions practice in Dambatta which are Islam and Christianity.

 Economy

 A major economic activity in the region is agricultural agriculture, with a variety of crops growing there, including groundnuts, sorghum, onions, and millet.
 Hunting, ceramics, textile manufacturing, and leather work are some of the other significant economic activities in the region.
 The Local Government Area is home to multiple marketplaces, making trade another significant sector in the area.

 Climate

 In Dambatta, the dry season is partly cloudy, the wet season is oppressive and mostly cloudy, and the weather is hot all year round.
 The average annual temperature fluctuates between 57 °F and 102 °F, rarely falling below 53 °F or rising over 106 °F. With an average daily high temperature of 98 °F, the hot season spans 2.5 months, from March 19 to June 4.
 At an average high temperature of 101 °F and low temperature of 79 °F, May is the hottest month of the year in Dambatta.
 The average daily high temperature during the 1.7-month mild season, which runs from December 8 to January 30, is below 88 °F. At an average low of 58 °F and high of 85 °F, January is the coldest month of the year in Dambatta.
 The district experiences an annual temperature of 32.13 °C (89.83 °F), which is 2.67% higher than the average for Nigeria.
-The average yearly precipitation in Dambatta is 52.04 millimeters (2.05 inches) with 65.82 wet days (18.03% of the total).
+The average yearly precipitation in Dambatta is 52.04 millimetres (2.05 inches) with 65.82 wet days (18.03% of the total).